-The Chocolate Manufactuers Association and the National Confectioners Association together represent 118 companies with 63,000 employees across 32 states.
+The Chocolate Manufactuers Association and the National Confectioners Association and the National Confectioners Association together represent 118 companies with 63,000 employees across 32 states.
 The industry is the second largest industrial user of refined sugar and a major consumer of domestically grown dairy products and peanuts.
 Industry shipments at the wholesale level last year were \$6.6 billion.